 The Board adopted a unit ownership requirements policy applicable to its executive officers (as such term is defined in National Instrument 51-102 - Continuous Disclosure Obligations).
-According to this policy, the President and Chief Executive Officer must hold units, RUs, PUs or deferred units of BTB (collectively, "BTB Equity") in an amount equivalent to twice his/her annual base salary and all other executive officers must hold BTB Equity in an amount equivalent to one time his/her annual base salary.
+According to this policy, the President and Chief Executive Officer must hold units, RUs, PUs or Deferred Units of BTB (collectively, "BTB Equity") in an amount equivalent to twice his/her annual base salary and all other executive officers must hold BTB Equity in an amount equivalent to one time his/her annual base salary.

 Each executive officer is required to comply with this policy no later than (i) five years after the date of hiring or promotion as executive officer, or (ii) five years from the original date of adoption of the policy, being March 8, 2019, and the BTB Equity must be held for the duration period of employment.
-As of May 15, 2024, the President and Chief Executive Officer complies with the unit ownership requirement policy.
+As of May 2, 2025, the President and Chief Executive Officer, Vice President, Chief Financial Officer and Vice President of Operations all comply with the unit ownership requirement policy.